DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **UNDER CONSTRUCTION**
 -->

 We're ready now to look at some data.
 Lots of data.
+You will need an **internet connection** for much of it.

 You may recall that our typical program consists of data input, data management, and graphics.
 We'll spend most of our time here on the first -- data input -- but touch briefly on the second and third.
 More concretely, we explain how to get spreadsheet data into Python.
 Along the way we describe how Python uses collections of tools or plug-ins (**packages**) to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.